Japan's LDP wins big in Upper House election after Abe's assassination

-TOKYO - Japan's ruling Liberal Democratic Party (LDP) and its coalition partner won a convincing majority in the Upper House of Parliament in an election on Sunday (July 10), two days after former prime minister Shinzo Abe was killed at a campaign rally.
+Japan's ruling Liberal Democratic Party (LDP) and its coalition partner won a convincing majority in the Upper House of Parliament in an election yesterday, two days after former prime minister Shinzo Abe was killed at a campaign rally.

 Exit polls by public broadcaster NHK said the LDP and junior partner Komeito will win between 70 and 84 of the 125 contested seats.

-Final results are due overnight.
+Final results were due overnight.
 Upper House lawmakers serve six-year terms, with elections held every three years for half of the 248-seat chamber.
-There were 545 candidates in Sunday's poll, which had included one seat to fill a vacancy.
+There were 545 candidates in yesterday's polls, which had included one seat to fill a vacancy.

 Prime Minister Fumio Kishida, speaking at the LDP headquarters last night, said there was "major significance" in successfully holding an election just two days after Mr Abe's assassination.